 \subsection{RQ5: Effectiveness of discrimination-oriented search}

 Finally, we evaluate the initial stage of our pipeline in isolation to empirically validate our embedding representation strategy.
 When building the vector index, embedding the raw schema and generic content often causes semantically similar tables to conflate within the vector space, degrading retrieval precision.
-We compare three distinct metadata preparation methods: \begin{itemize} \item \textbf{Schema only (baseline)}: Indexes the raw data structure, consisting of the original table name, schema information (column names and data types), and three randomly sampled rows to provide basic value grounding. \item \textbf{Table content-summarization}: Employs LLM-driven statistical enrichment and schema integration method described in Section~\ref{sec:tier2_metadata}. \item \textbf{Discrimination-oriented metadata}: This method utilizes the two-stage description generation pipeline in Section~\ref{sec:method_discriminative_description}.
+We compare four distinct metadata preparation methods: \begin{itemize} \item \textbf{Schema only (baseline)}: Indexes the raw data structure, consisting of the original table name, schema information (column names and data types), and three randomly sampled rows to provide basic value grounding. \item \textbf{Table content-summarization}: Employs LLM-driven statistical enrichment and schema integration method described in Section~\ref{sec:tier2_metadata}. \item \textbf{AutoDDG}~\citep{zhang2025autoddg}: Employs an automated multi-stage metadata generation framework that combines topic generation, semantic profiling (categorizing temporal, spatial, entity, and domain concepts), unformatted description synthesis, and structured formatted description expansion to enrich dataset descriptions for search. \item \textbf{Discrimination-oriented metadata}: This method utilizes the two-stage description generation pipeline in Section~\ref{sec:method_discriminative_description}.
 Rather than generating descriptions derived from a single table content, this group-aware meta-prompting strategy systematically highlights distinguishing features that differentiate a table from its semantic peers. \end{itemize}

-To ensure a fair comparison, all three metadata representations were encoded with identical text-embedding model and queried via the same underlying search algorithm.
-We evaluate retrieval accuracy using the \texttt{Recall@K} metric, which measures the system's ability to find all necessary tables within the top $K$ results.
+To ensure fair comparison, we encoded all four metadata representations using the same text-embedding model and queried them via the same search algorithm.
+We evaluate retrieval accuracy using \texttt{Recall@K}, which measures the percentage of required reference tables recovered within the top $K$ results.